rtomik/k3s_ansible/readme.md

-# Ansible k3s Cluster Deployment
+# GitOps Ansible K3s Homelab Deployment

-This repository contains Ansible playbooks and roles for deploying a highly available k3s Kubernetes cluster with various applications and services.
+This repository contains Ansible playbooks and roles for deploying a highly available k3s Kubernetes cluster with various applications and services, following GitOps principles.

+## What is GitOps?

+GitOps is a modern approach to managing infrastructure and applications where:

+- **Git is the single source of truth**: All configuration is stored in Git repositories
+- **Declarative configuration**: The desired state of the system is explicitly defined
+- **Continuous reconciliation**: Automated processes ensure the actual state matches the desired state
+- **Pull-based deployment**: Agents in the cluster pull changes from Git repositories
+- **Observability**: Drift between the desired and actual state is detected and reported

+In this project, we use ArgoCD as our GitOps engine to automatically deploy and manage applications from Git repositories, ensuring your Kubernetes cluster always reflects the state defined in your code.

+## GitOps Workflow

+1. **Define Infrastructure as Code**: All Kubernetes resources are defined in YAML manifests stored in Git
+2. **Version Control**: Track changes, rollbacks, and compliance with Git history
+3. **Automated Synchronization**: ArgoCD watches your Git repositories and applies changes to your cluster
+4. **Self-healing**: Automatic reconciliation ensures your cluster matches the desired state

 ## Overview